Carola Rackete: Sea-Watch 3 incident of June 2019

 As of July 2019, Rackete was under investigation by Italian authorities for possible criminal activities in regards to undocumented migration.
 If convicted, Rackete would have faced up to 15 years in prison.
 In January 2020, on appeal the Italian Supreme Court of Cassation ruled that Rackete should never have been arrested.

 On 10 September 2019 she was awarded with the Medal of Honor of the Parliament of Catalonia, given by the president of the Catalan Parliament, in recognition for her humanitarian work.
 In October 2020, Carola Rakete was awarded the first Karl Küpper award.
 On 6 May 2021, two days before her 33rd birthday, she was awarded a doctor honoris causa from the University of Namur in Belgium.

-On May 19, 2021 a court in Agrigento ruled that no trial should be held, agreeing with a state prosecutor that the actions had been undertaken in an effort to save the lives of the migrants.
+On 19 May 2021 a court in Agrigento ruled that no trial should be held, agreeing with a state prosecutor that the actions had been undertaken in an effort to save the lives of the migrants.

+Political engagement

+In July 2023, Rackete and the federal leadership of The Left announced that she would be one of the party's top candidates, despite registering as independent, for the 2024 European elections.
+The Left is a democratic socialist political party descended from the Marxist-Leninist Socialist Unity Party of Germany.
+Rackete suggested that the party should consider distancing itself from its past as SED, but apologized for this demand after receiving intense criticism from the party, stating that "the left has come to terms with its past" and sharing a 1989 speech in which the left distanced itself from Stalinism.
+She said at her presentation that she wanted to give social movements a parliamentary voice, saying that "the climate crisis is the result of capitalist exploitation and it is the biggest crisis of justice in the world".
+As an independent candidate for the European Parliament, Rackete was committed to climate and social justice, and campaigns for affordable renewable energy for all, a just restructuring of the economy and the preservation and restoration of nature.

+Following her election to the European Parliament in June 2024, Rackete served as a member of the Committees on the Environment, Public Health and Food Safety (ENVI), on Economic and Monetary Affairs (ECON) and on Agriculture and Rural Development (AGRI).

+On 9 July 2025, The Left announced that Rackete gave up her seat in the European Parliament with immediate effect, with the activist citing the successful renewal of the party and discussions about "shaping [her] mandate collectively" as the main reasons behind her resignation; Martin Günther, from Brandenburg, proceeded to take Rackete's seat.